Contents

 Online Master’s in Communication Programs in Arkansas

 At present, Arkansas State University and the University of Arkansas at Little Rock offer master’s in communication programs that can be completed online.
-Arkansas State University offers an Online Master of Science in Strategic Communications with an optional Emphasis in Technology Law and Policy.
-This program prepares students to apply strategic communication principles and methods to drive solutions to organizational and business challenges.
-Students of this program take courses in communication policy and regulation, media entrepreneurship, audience market analysis, advertising account management, strategic communication, and quantitative research methods before progressing to their electives.
-Elective courses cover topics such as social media, crisis communication, and integrated marketing communication.
-The Emphasis in Technology Law and Policy requires students to take specific courses in U.S. and E.U. data protections and regulations, privacy law, intellectual property law, and information technology law.
+Arkansas State University has a fully online version of its Master of Arts in Communication Studies program, and also offers an Online Master of Science in Strategic Communications.
+The MS in Strategic Communications program prepares students to apply strategic communication principles and methods to drive solutions to organizational and business challenges.
+Students of this program take core courses in quantitative research methods, audience market analysis, strategic communications and communication management, and advertising account management, as well as a course in either communication regulation and policy, or media entrepreneurship.
+From there, they choose electives in areas such as social media, crisis communication, integrated marketing communication, interactive advertising, privacy law, social media in strategic communication, information technology law, development communication, organizational and intercultural communication, global strategic communication, and data protection law.

 The University of Arkansas at Little Rock offers an online Master of Arts in Mass Communication with a Mass Media Research Option and a Professional Mass Media Option with Tracks in Multi-Platform Journalism, or Strategic Communication/Public Relations.
 The curriculum, specialization options, and graduation requirements for the online version of the program are equivalent to those of the campus-based degree program.
 In addition, UALR offers an online version of its Master of Arts in Professional and Technical Writing, which is equivalent in course content, final graduation requirements, and faculty mentorship opportunities to the campus-based program.